+Quizzes

-Quizzes Due Date: Each class from classes 1 through 8.
+Due Date: Each class from classes 1 through 8.

 Weight: 20%

-Students will be expected to read the assigned chapters in the text and other assigned readings and be prepared to write a graded quiz based on these reading assignments.
+Description: Students will be expected to read the assigned chapters in the text and other assigned readings including APA formatting, and be prepared to write a graded quiz based on these reading assignments.

+Class Summary Test

-Daily Summary Activity Due Date: End of each class from class 1 through 8.
-Weight: 10% (1.25% per summary assignment)
+Due Date: Daily (at the conclusion of the class; 1 through 8)

+Weight: 10%

-Students will conclude each of the classes with a summary of the day's topic that answers the following: "What did I learn?
+Description: Students will conclude each of the classes with a summary of the day's topic that answers the following: "What did I learn?
 What do I need to know more about?
 What steps do I need to do to be successful in light of what I learned today?"
 Be sure to specifically refer to what was discussed during the class.
 Write in a reflective journaling style and turn your answers into the facilitator for grading.
 The paper will have a minimum length of 250 words and contain insight into each of these three questions.
-N. B. These three questions are there to guide your answers to this assignment, and your facilitator may give you different questions per class, depending on the topic/s of the class.

 Answers are to be written in the last 30 minutes of the class.
 No answers will be accepted that were prepared prior.
 If you are absent from the Summary Test, you will receive a "zero".
-You may appeal the decision by following the Appeal Policy.